 Best Trade Jobs: Plumber

 This is one of the best trades for the pay and the benefits.
 The average plumber salary is $58,000 and there’s still a lot of room to go up from there later in your career.

 Many plumbers work independently at some point in their careers, and most will charge well over $50 per hour for calls.
 It’s rather easy to transition to independent work as you will typically acquire your own tools and equipment over the course of your career, making startup expenses fairly limited.

-However, if you stick with a company, pensions aren’t unheard of, along with extensive overtime pay, vacation time, and good health insurance.
+However, if you stick with a company, pensions aren’t unheard of, along with extensive overtime pay, vacation time, and a good health insurance plan.

 Job security is definitely a term associated with this job.
 Plumbers will be needed for the rest of your lifetime.
 You can count on that.
 It’s also not the most desirable trade for obvious reasons, which makes the competition really easy to beat.
 If you don’t mind working with toilets and what comes with them, you might just find a promising career!

 An auto mechanic is a really reliable trade, and it has high rates of job satisfaction.
 This is because it’s the field for people who love cars.
 If you’re one of them, then this is the job for you.

 However, there is one serious risk with this particular trade.
 Fossil fuels are being phased out around the world, so the field is likely to change toward hybrid and electric vehicles as opposed to combustion-engine vehicles.